kenhoff/hofftech_legacy/_harp/_foh_copy.md

 Generating the QR code and having the webserver display the correct information wasn't hard, but this project presented some interesting nontechnical challenges.
 How do you get ~7000 QR codes, each individually keyed to a specific cross, handed off to some nontechnical event organizers, who will need to print stickers for each one and place them on the correct crosses?

+used just a small way for them to get individual and bulk qr codes - foh.net/qr/[soldierID] , foh.net/qrcodes , foh.net/qrcodes/regenerate

-presented to MSSA group, served as some mentorship opportunities donated lots of time to the org through //give, microsoft's employee time matching program
+presented to MSSA group, served as some mentorship opportunities

+donated lots of time to the org through //give, microsoft's employee time matching program

+scheduled to go live on memorial day